Final Bill FAQ

-If you believe that you have paid your City bills in full and the outstanding lien(s) listed on the Final Bill are in error, then you should collect proof of your payments and contact the City’s Bureau of Revenue Collections as soon as possible by phone at 410-396-3987 or via email at [email protected]
+If you believe that you have paid your City bills in full and the outstanding lien(s) listed on the Final Bill is in error, then you should collect proof of your payments and contact the City’s Bureau of Revenue Collections as soon as possible by phone at 410-396-3987 or by emailing us.

 How do I pay a delinquent bill that is shown on the Final Bill and Legal Notice?

 The bill can be paid via one of three ways: online payment, mailed payment, or in-person payment before February 28 in order to avoid the property being listed in the tax sale advertisement.

 To view a list of bills that can be paid online visit the Bureau of Revenue Collections Online Payments page.
 If you have more than one bill type due (such as real property tax and special benefits district tax or water/sewer bill), you must pay each lien individually online.
-Alternatively, you may mail in your payment or pay in person with either certified check or money order.
+Alternatively, you may mail in your payment or pay in person with either a certified check or money order.
 No personal checks will be accepted once a Final Bill has been issued.
 If you mail your payment, please use the return envelope provided with the Final Bill.